Atlantic circulation weakest for over 1500 years

 The AMOC is crucial to the world’s climate, and an abrupt slowdown could trigger various disruptions globally.
 These include a sudden rise in regional sea levels, changes in major rainfall patterns and the position of arid climate zones and the potential of freezing winters across Western Europe.

 The new study, which has been published in the journal Nature, has shown that the present-day AMOC is exceptionally weak, and that the models we currently use to predict our future climate could be underestimating its stability.

-Co-author of the study Professor Ian Hall, from the School of Earth and Ocean Sciences, said: “The impact of freshwater influxes on ocean circulation and climate stability during the time of the last Ice Age are well documented, but our results clearly demonstrate that significant change has also occurred during the recent past.
+Co-author of the study Professor Ian Hall, from the School of Earth and Environmental Sciences, said: “The impact of freshwater influxes on ocean circulation and climate stability during the time of the last Ice Age are well documented, but our results clearly demonstrate that significant change has also occurred during the recent past.

 “These findings have important implications for future research because they aid our understanding of the magnitude of climate change and the mechanisms involved.
 This will clearly provide a useful target for assessing the models that are used to predict future patterns of climate change.”

 “Our results suggest that when simulating historical climate events, leading climate change models are either not sensitive enough to changes in the natural environment, such as the influxes of freshwater, or they are not including all the relevant processes,” said lead author of the study Dr David Thornalley from University College London.